elistone/mathematical_field/readme.md

 ### Mathematical

-The Mathematical format will display your calculation result and has options to to show more information.
+The Mathematical format will display your calculation result and has options to show more information.

 Settings for the field formatter can be found on the `Manage display` page and include the following: